Social Good or Scientific Curiosity? Uncovering the Research Framing Behind NLP Artefacts: Introduction

 \section{Introduction}

 As NLP systems see wider real-world deployment, concerns over misuse and unintended consequences have intensified focus on responsible AI practices—highlighting the need for ethical integration, risk mitigation, and attention to societal impact \citep{noble, bender, birhane}.
 A critical but often overlooked aspect of responsible NLP research is \textit{research framing}—how a paper positions the purpose and value of its work by connecting \textit{what} it does (means), \textit{why} it does it (ends), and for \textit{whom} it is relevant (stakeholders).
+In this context, framing highlights the methodological specification of an artefact’s role within the research ecosystem.
+This contrasts with political or media framing, which emphasizes persuasion in discourse, and semantic framing, which concerns meaning in linguistic structure \cite{card-etal-2016-analyzing}.

-When poorly articulated, framings can obscure a system’s scope, hinder accountability, and increase the risk of misuse.
+When poorly articulated, research framings can obscure a system’s scope, hinder accountability, and increase the risk of misuse.
 Figure~\ref{fig:framing_examples} illustrates this point by comparing two NLP papers: one clearly intends to support professional fact-checkers with specified means, ends, and users; the other, on hate speech detection, lacks any mention of who would use the model’s outputs.
 Such omissions risk misinterpretation—e.g., framing a label-only classification model as an automated decision tool overlooks the need for context and explanation, risking misuse in high-stakes settings.

 This concern has motivated several analyses of how NLP research is framed. \citet{intendeduses} first formalized the notion of research framings (which they termed ``epistemic narratives'') and introduced \textit{epistemic elements}—textual signals that define a paper’s framing by specifying components such as means, ends and stakeholders.
-Analyzing 100 automated fact-checking papers, they found frequent misalignments between goals and methods, vague or missing stakeholder definitions, and weak links between these elements.
+Analyzing 100 automated fact-checking papers, they found frequent misalignments between goals and methods, underspecified or missing stakeholder definitions, and weak links between these elements.
 Separately, \citet{liu-etal-2023-responsible} reviewed 333 summarization papers and found that fewer than 15\% meaningfully addressed responsible AI concerns.

 Such analyses help track field-wide trends to inform future research and reveal problems in research practices, including value misalignments and overlooked downstream risks \citep{birhane}.
 They further offer guidance by encouraging alignment between research goals and stakeholder needs, prompting reflection on issues like dual use \citep{leins2020} and overclaiming \citep{grodzinsky}.
 However, their reliance on manual annotation limits their scalability and timeliness.